Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 It depends on your form layout but once again, you can do this by using basic CSS instructions.
 The plugin will deal with window size and device orientation automatically updating itself to match the right size.

-The only thing you have to do is apply width and/or height styles *to the field wrapper, not the canvas*, like this :
+The only thing you have to do is override width and/or height styles *to the field wrapper, not the canvas*, like this :
 `
 @media screen and (max-width: 768px) {
     .wpcf7-form-control-signature-wrap {
-        width:100%;
+        width:100% !important;
     }
 }
 ...
 `

+= How do i change my field's colors ? =

+There are options for that in the field settings (only hex color supported for the moment) :

+`[signature signature-666 background:#333333 color:#FFFFFF]`

 = The field is not working well after my desktop browser window was resized or after orientation change on my mobile.
 How can i fix that ? =